MicrosoftDocs/azure-video-indexer/azure-video-indexer/create-account.md

 To start using Azure AI Video Indexer, create an Azure AI Video Indexer account.

 This article walks you through the steps of creating the Azure AI Video Indexer account and its accompanying resources.
-The account that gets created is ARM (Azure Resource Manager) account.
+The account that gets created is Azure Resource Manager (ARM) account.
 For information about different account types, see [Overview of account types](accounts-overview.md).

 ## Trial account